krishnannarayanaswamy/langflow-watsonx-agentic-workshop/README.md

 #### Steps:
 1. Reproduce the above flow (or load it from [./flows/basic_agentic_ai.json](./flows/basic_agentic_ai.json))
+2. When you add the `Agent` component, make sure you click on `Model Provider` property to change to `Custom`.
-2. For watsonx.ai, ensure that the `API Endpoint`, `Project ID` and `API Key` have been set correctly.
+3.For watsonx.ai, ensure that the `API Endpoint`, `Project ID` and `API Key` have been set correctly.
 Also make sure the output is set to `Language Model`.
-3. Ensure the model is set to a chat-capable model, such as `meta/meta-llama-3-3-70b-instruct`
+4. Ensure the model is set to a chat-capable model, such as `meta/meta-llama-3-3-70b-instruct`
-4. When adding the `URL` and `Calculator` components to the canvas, select them and click `Tool mode`
+5. When adding the `URL` and `Calculator` components to the canvas, select them and click `Tool mode`
-5. Connect all the components
+6. Connect all the components

 👏 Amazing!
 You just built your first AI Agent.
 Let's run it by clicking `▶️ Playground` and asking the question: